awslabs/aws-c-s3/README.md

 ## AWS C S3

-C99 library implementation of AWS client-side S3 support.
+C99 library implementation for communicating with the S3 service, designed for maximizing throughput on high bandwidth EC2 instances.

 ## License